What is Customer Success?

 7.Tools:

-To perform Customer Success at scale, you would need a Customer Success product.
+To perform Customer Success at scale, you would need a Customer success software.
 This is a fairly new category that has emerged in the last few years realizing the importance of Customer Success.
 Typically, it brings data from multiple systems like finance, support, surveys, etc into one central place.
 It calculates health scores that show how your customers are doing and allows your Customer Success Manager (CSM) to run their day-to-day operations from one central place.

 Further, these tools allow CSMs to manage more customers by automating tasks like sending surveys, reminding users and creating tasks but at the same time personalizing to give the feel to the customer that it was sent by their CSM.